spekulatius/laravel-commonmark-blog/README.md

 ## Features

-- Converts all `.md` files to HTML files and stores them in the public folder.
+- **CommonMark**: [PHP CommonMark](https://github.com/thephpleague/commonmark) to support extensibility.
+By default, all `.md` files are converted to HTML files.
+The HTML files are stored in the `public/`-directory.
 Other such as `.markdown` are ignored.
-- Frontmatter can be defined as global defaults in [`config/blog.php`](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/config/blog.php) and on a part-article basis.
+- **Frontmatter** can be defined as global defaults in [`config/blog.php`](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/config/blog.php) and on a part-article basis.
-- Assets such as videos, images, etc. as well as any other files are copied over 1:1.
+- **Assets** such as videos, images, etc. as well as any other files are copied over 1:1.

+There is also an [example repository demonstrating the blog](https://github.com/spekulatius/laravel-commonmark-blog-example) further.

 ### Simple Post Structure with Frontmatter & Commonmark: Everything in One Place